dssp-lab/workshop_datrascoop/_tabs/registration.md

 order: 2
 ---

-Welcome to the registration page for the 1st Workshop on Data and Transportation Science Cooperation for a Sustainable & Socially Responsible Mobility (DATRASCOOP@SESM), which will be held in Marbella, Spain, between the 4th and the 9th of October of 2023.
+Welcome to the registration page for the 1st Workshop on Data and Transportation Science Cooperation (DATRASCOOP), which will be held in Marbella, Spain, between the 4th and the 9th of October of 2023.
 We're thrilled that you're interested in joining us for an exciting and informative workshop experience.
 Please take a moment to review the details below before completing your registration.

 ### Registration Fee